How MTO Works

 Never give your BCeID login information and password to anyone.
 With this information, a person can access your titles without restriction.

-You may register for a BCeID at a Mineral Titles Branch office (Victoria or Vancouver) or Service BC Government Agent office or Front Counter BC office.
+You may register for a BCeID at a Mineral Titles Branch office (Vancouver) or Service BC office or Front Counter BC office.
 You will have to be identity proofed, so bring at least two pieces of identification, one of which must bear your photograph (e.g., a BC Driver’s License).
 Out of province residents must bring their birth certificate card.
-You must acquire a FMC to establish yourself as a Mineral Titles client.
+You must acquire an FMC to establish yourself as a Mineral Titles client.
 The entire process takes less than 30 minutes.

-Remember, you cannot carry out any business respecting mineral titles in MTO without a BCeID.
+Remember, you cannot carry out any business respecting mineral titles in MTO without a Business BCeID.

 When you sign into a government site that is part of the BCeID system, type the login ID and password in the BCeID sign-in box.
 The system will confirm you are registered and that the password you typed is correct.
 If so, access is provided to the participating site.